zeyu-lu/WITNESS/readme.md

-# WITNESS: A Lightweight Approach for Fine-Grained Predictive Mutation Testing
+# Simpler and more effective: Unlocking fine-grained predictive mutation testing with zero-deep-learning

-This supplementary material includes the dataset and source code for the paper, *WITNESS: A Lightweight Approach for Fine-Grained Predictive Mutation Testing*.
+This supplementary material includes the dataset and source code for the paper, *Simpler and more effective: Unlocking fine-grained predictive mutation testing with zero-deep-learning*.

 ## Requirements